Atrial Fibrillation and Anti-Coagulants

 Anti-Arrhythmic Medication and Their Side Effects

 Amiodarone is almost a hybrid anti-arrhythmic medication being a combination of sodium and potassium channel blockers.
 It is the most prescribed anti-arrhythmic drug even though it is not approved by the FDA for atrial fibrillation treatment.
 Some of the more severe side effects that can be caused by taking amiodarone include sensitivity to sunlight, lung toxicity problems, deposits in the eye, as well as changes to liver and thyroid function.
-With amiodarone presenting the possibility of such severe side effects, it is typically only prescribed when other medications have failed in patients who present severe symptoms of atrial fibrillation.
+With amiodarone presenting the possibility of severe side effects, it is typically only prescribed when other medications have failed in patients with severe symptoms of atrial fibrillation.

 Digoxin is another anti-arrhythmic medication that can produce a large scale of side effects for patients with atrial fibrillation.
 It can cause some of the more common side effects such as nausea, loss of appetite, vomiting, and diarrhea.
 Digoxin has also been known to cause some more serious side effects such as confusion, dizziness, insomnia, nightmares, agitation, and depression.
 On the most severe side, some very rare effects digoxin can have on atrial fibrillation patients include psychosis, delirium, amnesia, and some more severe heart and arrhythmia issues.